wso2/docs-choreo-dev/en/docs/develop/components/triggers.md

-# Triggers
+# Webhook
 Explore how you can create event-driven integrations with Choreo triggers.

-## What is a Trigger?
+## What is a Webhook?

-A trigger is a cause that activates an action.
-Triggers in Choreo are no different and are user-defined callbacks.
+A webhook is a cause that activates an action.
+Webhooks in Choreo are no different and are user-defined callbacks.

 Triggers are used by developers to implement event-driven integrations.
 Before event-driven solutions,  to identify an event occurrence, systems had to keep polling other systems periodically.
 With event-driven solutions, systems can focus on the main business-flow, and proactively be notified when an event of interest occurs in real-time.
 The following are some examples of scenarios where you can create webhooks for the mentioned platforms: